hyperbrew/bolt-cep/README.md

 # Bolt CEP

-A lightning-fast boilerplate for Adobe CEP Extensions built on Vite + React + TypeScript + Sass
+A lightning-fast boilerplate for Adobe CEP Extensions in React or Vue built on Vite + TypeScript + Sass

 ## Features